TiTaTovenaar2004/QuantumSearch/README.md

 ## Run 2
 - Plan: Use the best T, threshold(s) and stop condition found in Run 1.
 Simulate fermionic search on a complete graph for all N = 1, 2, ..., as large as possible, optimize the lowest running time over M for each N.
 - Output: For each N, the running time of the fermionic search on the complete graph (minimized over M).
 Compare with Karthigeyan2025 (N^1/3 ?)
-- Output: For some values of N, a plot of the lowest running time as a function of M. Compare with Karthigeyan2025 (M goes as sqrt(N)?)
+- Output: For some values of N, a plot of the lowest running time as a function of M. Make a plot of the optimal M as a function of N. Compare with Karthigeyan2025 (M goes as sqrt(N)?)

 ## Run 3
 - Plan: Use same T, threshold(s) and stop condition.
 Simulate fermionic and bosonic search on a lot of erdos-renyi graphs (for different p's) and for each graph optimize the lowest running times over M (fermionic and bosonic separately of course).